chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 # # Use gpsd as a time source
 # refclock SHM 0 refid GPS precision 1e-1 offset 0.0 delay 0.2
 sudo systemctl restart chrony
 sudo reboot

+# check sats
+cgps -s
+# Once you have satellite lock, check and see if you're getting GPS time data
+chronyc sources -v

 ```

 Update `/etc/default/gpsd` with DEVICES="/dev/serial1" and add `/dev/serial1` to the Meshtastic GPS: section of config.yaml.